 - Retinoids accelerate cellular turnover (the skin’s natural exfoliating process), making skin look younger and smoother.

-- They can reduce pore size, together with wrinkles, hyperpigmentation, and roughness.
+- Retinoids reduce pore size, together with wrinkles, hyperpigmentation, and roughness.

-- They stimulate the production of collagen, which tightens skin.
+- Retinoids stimulate the production of collagen, which tightens skin.
 And when skin is tight, pores look smaller.

 A word of warning.
 Retinoids can be irritating when you first start using them.
 They’re so powerful, skin needs time to get used to them.
 To avoid any problems, start with low concentrations two or three times a week, and increase both dose and frequency gradually.

 - Paula’s Choice Skin Balancing Super Antioxidant Concentrate Serum With Retinol ($34.00): 0.03% retinol.
 Available at Dermstore, Look Fantastic and Paula’s Choice.